 Where DEW provides assistance towards the boundary fence the adjoining landowner is responsible for its future maintenance.
 DEW may assist with maintaining a fence damaged by a fire, flood or other natural event.

-Applications for 2021–22 boundary fencing assistance have now closed.
+Applications for 2022–23 boundary fencing assistance is now open.